wearetriple/dotnet-defaults/SourceControl.md

 2. We must adhere to the commit title and -description requirements
 3. We should not commit generated files
 4. We should not commit personal user settings
-5. We must include the .editorconfig in the root of our solutions

 ## Commit title and description